Starnodes2024/StarnodesImageManager/HELP.md

    - Generate AI descriptions for all selected images
    - Delete selected images
    - Delete descriptions for selected images
+   - Rename selected images

+### Batch Renaming

+1. Select multiple images you want to rename
+2. Right-click and choose "Rename Selected Images"
+3. Enter a pattern for the new filenames
+   - Use {n} for sequential numbering (1, 2, 3...)
+   - Use {id} for image ID-based numbering
+   - Use {ext} to reference the original file extension
+   - Example: "vacation_{n}" becomes "vacation_1.jpg", "vacation_2.png", etc.
+4. Click OK to start the renaming process

 ## Settings